Social Proof 101: What is it, and why is it important for eCommerce?

 - Celebrity or influencer endorsements

 - Earned media

 We believe (and have the data to back it up) that social proof is one of today’s best marketing tools in order to boost consumers’ confidence and build trust earlier in the funnel.
-Social proof helps consumers buy a product or subscribe to a service they will most likely enjoy based on the “wisdom of the crowd”.

 - The number of views this product received over the last 24 hours